mihirsuchak11/mihirsuchak11/README.md

 ---

-I have 3 years of experience in react js.
-I have done BBA in my bachelor however I made up my career in IT.
-I am passionate about coding and IT technology and I got inspired by my elder brother.
-I am a self-learning person and motivated towards my personal and professional growth.
-I also believe in 100% satisfied work delivery and user-friendly latest technology.
+I have 6+ years of experience as a Frontend Engineer and love working with frameworks like React and Vue.
+I have done BBA in my bachelor, however I made up my career in IT.
+I have worked for a product based startups like Docthub, and also for well established service based company like YML.

 #### 👨🏻‍💻 I'm a Front end developer based in Ahmedabad, India.

-- 🏢 I'm currently working part-time in each company **Docthub** && **Ventive**
+- 🏢 I'm currently working full time in YML as a Senior Frontend Engineer.
 - ⚙️ I use daily: `.ts`,`.js`,`.html`, `.scss`, `.svg`, `.png`
 - 🌱 Learning more about: **Algorithms && Data Structures**
 - 😄 Passionate about accessibility and committed to a web that works for everyone